NFMT Remix transparent

 • Overall Equipment Effectiveness: OEE is a calculation that highlights how effective and efficient a piece of equipment is, which can help determine maintenance strategies and costs.

-• Completed work orders: This number can show both a maintenance team’s efficiency and the efficiency of their assets.
-More work orders completed can highlight how quickly a team is working, but it can also point to poor asset health if equipment is repeatedly requiring maintenance.
+• Completed work orders: This metric shows both team efficiency and asset performance.
+More work orders completed can highlight how quickly a team is working.
+But it can also point to poor asset health if equipment is repeatedly requiring maintenance.

 Allen Chenault, owner and founder of Orange County, Fla.-headquartered AC’s Heating & Air LLC, believes CMMS software has been essential for managing his company’s 200-plus residential and commercial HVAC customers.
 “By tracking metrics like response times, repair costs and customer satisfaction, we improve operations and service,” he says.
 “For example, after implementing a CMMS, we cut emergency response times by 20 percent through optimized scheduling and dispatching.”